solo-io/gloo/docs/user_guides/external_api_routing.md

         +--------------------+--------+---------+---------------------------------+

 In this case, we created a `static` upstream which means this is not something Gloo dynamically discovered on its own using its powerful upstream and function discovery mechanisms but rather that we added it explicitly.
-Feel free to explore the other `glooctl create upstream` options to creat additional upstream entries.
+Feel free to explore the other `glooctl create upstream` options to create additional upstream entries.

 Gloo should now know about our `jsonplaceholder` upstream.
 To verify run `glooctl get upstream -n default` and notice the `Status` column: